Monroe County’s Seneca Park Zoo occupies approximately

-The 15,000 square-foot Animals of the Savannah
+The 15,000 s.f.
+Animals of the Savannah

-The brand new, five-acre addition introduces Masai giraffes, plains zebras, and
+exhibit spans five acres and introduces Masai giraffes, plains zebras, and

 ostriches to outdoor exhibits, as well as new outdoor quarters for Bill the Rhino.
 Inside the new building, visitors can peek at the naked mole

 rats, a number of small animals, and the relocated aviary.
 The exhibit also